Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 ### Precautions

-- HTTPS endpoints are limited to a zi image of approximately 6GB.
+- HTTPS endpoints are limited to a zi image of approximately 2/3 of your total Pi RAM size.
+We recommend a Pi with at least 4GB of RAM.
 The zi images are compressed, so this is not normally a limitation with A/B configurations.
-If you have zi imagest larger tha 6MB, download the image to a local device with 3x the image size space and use the local device endpoint.
+If you have zi imagest larger than 2/3 your Pi RAM size, download the image to a local device with 3x the image size space and use the local device endpoint.

 - Important boot files to not delete.
     - Boot.scr